Is your business website ready for the mobile revolution? If not, it’s time to start thinking seriously about the 21st century.

-- Make sure your email campaigns are mobile friendly.
-Pay special attention to those graphic heavy HTML emails that may not be legible on smaller screens.
+- Make sure your email campaigns are mobile-friendly.
+Pay special attention to those graphics-heavy HTML emails that may not be legible on smaller screens.

 Your mission is to ensure that your web presence is a welcoming experience for all of your visitors, no matter what kind of technology they’re using.